Stardown-app/Stardown/README.md

 ## feature requests

-Although you're welcome to [make a feature request](https://github.com/wheelercj/Stardown/issues), there may already be another browser extension that meets all your needs.
+You're welcome to [make a feature request](https://github.com/wheelercj/Stardown/issues), and there may already be another browser extension that meets all your needs.
 I am not affiliated with any of the below extensions and have not tried all of them.
 Use them at your own risk.

 ### Copy links in other formats besides markdown